-Riverside Irrigation Company 672 acres of surface water and 305 acres of commingled ground water.

-• River Flow Enhancement - The revised authorities provided by LB 862 will be used to fund retirement programs, leases and augmentation.
-Planned assessment of \$10.00/acre.
+• Retirement of Irrigated acres: CREP - temporary - 13,000 acres 10 to 15 year contracts EQIP, AWEP and ARP - 4275 acres Riverside Irrigation Company 672 acres of surface water and 305 acres of commingled ground water. • River Flow Enhancement - The revised authorities provided by LB 862 will be used to fund retirement programs, leases and augmentation.
+Planned assessment of \$10,00/acre

-• Riparian Projects - River riparian improvements completed.
+- Piperian Projects Piver riperian improvements completed Maintenance efforts contin - Riparian Projects River riparian improvements completed.
 Maintenance efforts continue.

-• N-CORPE Nebraska Cooperative Republican Platte Enhancement Project.
-An interlocal agreement with the Twin Platte, Upper Republican, Middle republican, and Lower Republican NRDs to purchase 19,500 acres and develop pipelines to augment flow in both the Platte and Republican Rivers.

-• Flood Control - The district provides operation and maintenance of 34 flood control structures.
+N CORPE Nebraska Cooperative Republican Platte Enhancement Project.
+An interlocal are - N-CORPE Nebraska Cooperative Republican Platte Enhancement Project.
+An interlocal agreement with the Twin Platte, Upper Republican, Middle republican, and Lower Republican NRDs to purchase 19,500 acres and develop pipelines to augment flow in both the Platte and Republican Rivers. - Flood Control The district provides operation and maintenance of 34 flood control structures.
 These structures are on tributaries to the Republican River and are all dry structures.
-They capture flood
+They capture flood flows and release them over a period of days to minimize the flood effects of significant storms.

-Modeling - The first watershed model of the "Medicine Creek Basin", was developed in 2016 for our Board of Directors to have a calibrated transient groundwater flow model that provided a more robust tool for them to use for decision making with a more science based answer.
-Our second watershed model of the "Red Willow Watershed) was completed in 2018.
+Modeling - The first watershed model of the "Medicine Creek Basin", was developed in 2016 for our Board of Directors to have a calibrated transient groundwater flow model that provided a more robust tool for them to use for decision making with a more science-based answer.
+The modelling projects now include the Red Willow modelling, AEM data collection and the Culbertson Canal Recharge Study.